lix2ng/qdsv/README.md

 # qDSA

 This is qDSA, the quotient Digital Signature Algorithm by Joost Renes.
+I have modified the original Cortex-M0 code to better support Cortex-M4.
+Now with Cortex-M3 being added to the list, practically all Cortex-M cores can run at optimized speed -- Well, almost there; support for Thumb-2 without UMAAL instruction, namely M3 and M33+nodsp, still has room for improvement.

-I have modified it to better support Cortex-M4.
-It's intended for use in a bootloader for secure firmware updates.
-Since verifier is the main focus, I named the package "qdsv".
+It's intended for use in a bootloader for Secure Firmware Update or Secure Boot.
+Since verifier was my main focus, I named the package "qdsv".
 The signing and DH routines are still available in the source.

+You'll need arm-none-eabi-gcc to compile.
+Details are all in the code comments.

 This code is in Public Domain without any warranty; please read the LICENSE.
-Bugfixes are welcome.
+Bug fixes, performance reports and improvements are all welcome.

-You need arm-none-eabi-gcc to compile.
-Details are all in the code comments.

 ## The interface